Manduca quinquemaculata quinquemaculata

 north throughout most of the United States and occasionally southern Canada, but it is uncommon in the Southeast and the Great Plains.

-There are reports from Hawaii and Brazil.
+There are reports from Hawaii and Brazil and Uruguay.

 I have never seen one on Prince Edward Island, Canada, but frequently saw them nectaring at railroad-side phlox at dusk or at lights in New Jersey.